akhilkedia/AllTrans/README.md

 ### The Translated app is "Force Close"

+* Click on the app's name in `"Apps to translate"` tab, and click on `"Click to Clear Translation Cache"`.
 * Click on the app's name in `"Apps to Translate"` tab, and in `"Other Settings"` fill in `"Delay Before Replcaing With Translated Text"` to `2000`.
 * Click on the app's name in `"Apps to translate"` tab, and in `"Other Settings"` fill in `"Delay Before Starting to Translate WebViews"` to `2000`.